Top 30 Most Common C# Programming Interview Questions You Should Prepare For

 Example answer:

-3. What is a pointer in C?
+3. What is Inheritance in C#?

 Why you might get asked this: